jrbreeden/Do-Not-get-the-Cheese/README.md

 .Adjust the speed that the mousetraps come in over time to create a challenging effect to the game.
 .Have the canvas background to simulate the mouse moving.

+Game Mechanics
+.Player plays a mouse
+.Player controls the mouse with arrow keys
+.Player has to try to get the chesse without getting trapped by the mousetrap

 Technologies Used
 HTML
 CSS